solemnwarning/rehex/COMPILING.md

 There is also a Visual Studio solution (`msvc/rehex.sln`) which will download and build dependencies using vcpkg and then build the editor.
 This is less-tested, but provided for those who prefer development within the Visual Studio environment.
 Note that some things (e.g. running plugin tests and generating the help file) aren't integrated with the solution.

+There is a `Makefile.msvc` makefile which uses the above Visual Studio solution to build the application while allowing you to run the tests and build a distribution package as per normal.
+It needs to be run from an MSYS2 (or similar) shell for the POSIX tools and the path to `MSBuild.exe` may be specified via the `MSBUILD` variable.
+This is used for the official 32-bit packages.

 ### macOS

 You will need the XCode build tools and the libraries listed above to build REHex on macOS.